CNimmo16/image-captioning/README.md

 2. Follow steps from [setup](#setup) to install PDM and python on the GPU
 3. Run `FULLRUN=1 pdm run train` to train the model in full mode with all the data

+Alternatively, run `FULLRUN=1 nohup pdm run train &` to run the training in a background process and send the output to nohup.out, allowing you to exit your ssh session and keep the training running

 ## Running inference locally

 1. Run `docker compose -f docker-compose.dev.yml up` to spin up the chroma (vector database) instance